Table of Contents

-I get so tired of ads proclaiming there is some magic to credit repair and they charge an arm and a leg.
+I get so tired of ads proclaiming there is some magic to credit repair, and they charge an arm and a leg.
 Or how about the ads that claim they can get you a new alternative number to use in place of your social security number.
 That’s just illegal to use to apply for credit.

-All legal credit repair is, is the removal of inaccurate information that hurts your credit score.
+All legal credit repair is the removal of inaccurate information that hurts your credit score.
 That’s it.

-If you got a D in a class you took, just because you got a bad grade does not mean the class is removed from a report card.
+If you got a D in a class, you took, just because you got a bad grade does not mean the class is removed from a report card.

-But in my experience it is not the negative and accurate items that hold people back.
+But in my experience, it is not the negative and accurate items that hold people back.
 It is the fact they don’t have new good credit being reported about them.
-It’s the new good credit and time that helps to neutralize the old bad items on a credit report.
+It’s the new good credit and time that helps to neutralize the old harmful items on a credit report.
 If you have bad credit now but need good credit to bring your credit score up, look at getting at least one Visa or MasterCard secured card that reports to all three major credit bureaus.

 It’s Time to Erase Your Bad Credit